MoneyFi-fund/moneyFi-smart-contract-integration/README.md

 ```

 **Description:**
 Deposit a supported asset into the vault.
-The depositor receives LP tokens proportional to the deposited amount.
+The depositor receives LP tokens proportional to the deposited amount based on the current exchange rate.

-**Parameters**
+**Parameters:**

-* `sender`: The user's signer.
+* `sender`: The user's signer
-* `asset`: Asset metadata object.
+* `asset`: Asset metadata object to deposit
-* `amount`: Amount to deposit.
+* `amount`: Amount to deposit (must be within min/max deposit limits)

+**Events Emitted:**
+* `DepositedEvent` - Contains sender, wallet_account, asset, amount, lp_amount, and timestamp

+**Requirements:**
+* Asset must be supported by the vault
+* Amount must be within configured min/max deposit limits
+* Vault deposits must be enabled

 ---